SecretFoundation/docs/development/secret-cli/ledger.md

 ![Transfer Tokens](https://raw.githubusercontent.com/SecretSaturn/docs/Old\_main\_backup/docs/guides/PingPubWalletTransfer.png)

-Lastly, hit "Send" to send the transaction to the Ledger.
-On your Ledger, verify the transaction details on the device display, before confirming and signing it.
+Lastly, hit "Send" to send the transaction to the Ledger device.
+On your Ledger device, verify the transaction details on the device display, before confirming and signing it.

 ### SecretCLI

 For a more advanced user, it is possible to interface with the CLI utility, SecretCLI with a Ledger device.
 You can get it [here](https://github.com/scrtlabs/SecretNetwork/releases/latest).
-These are some basic examples of commands you can use with your Ledger.
+These are some basic examples of commands you can use with your Ledger device.
 You may notice that most commands stay the same, you just need to add the `--ledger` flag.

 #### Import an account